 PACE is a training pathway found within the community that is available in-person or online.
 This will be available starting in January 2022.
 Until then, providers will need to complete Child Care Basics and Enhancing Quality of Early Learning (EQEL) Part 1 and 2.

 - Timeline Extension: DCYF has extended the timeline until Aug.
 1, 2026, for providers to complete the licensing requirement of an initial or short certificate, or other option (section 1 of the bill).
 You’ll be able to choose this option in MERIT summer 2021.
 We’ll communicate registration details when available via the PD Newsletter.
 Subscribe to the newsletter.

 - PACE: This non-credit bearing community-based training pathway will be developed as an alternative pathway for early learning providers to meet their licensing requirement for the initial or short certificate (section 2 of the bill).

 - Alignment with Community Colleges: In collaboration with the State Board for Community and Technical Colleges (SBCTC), DCYF will develop a plan for this community based training option to qualify for college credit (section 3 of the bill).

 Learn more about HB 2556 through the Executive Summary

 DCYF conducted a pilot for this equivalent option that concluded in June 2021.

-- To learn more about what DCYF learned during this pilot, review this summary - coming soon.
+- To learn more about what DCYF learned during this pilot, review this summary.

 - PACE will be available starting in January 2022.
 Subscribe to the Professional Development Newsletter to get up-to-date information about this pathway.